 Robin: Surprisingly, no – The best sales reps are not going to be using what you give them to a tee.
 The best reps are going to take that first meeting deck, the new product collateral, the call scripts and the email templates and they’re going to tailor them to the specific conversations that they’re having with particular accounts.

 This is especially the case with PowerPoint decks.
-We’ve had experiences in the past at Optimizely, where we’ll see a deck come in from a rep where someone says “so and so has this amazing deck they’ve been using and it’s been working really well.”
+We’ve had experiences in the past at Optimizely where we’ll see a deck come in from a rep. Then, someone says “so and so has this amazing deck they’ve been using and it’s been working really well.”.
 As a marketer, I love hearing that.
-I love getting that deck and being able to use it to inform what we give the rest of the sales team, because I think the best reps are always going to adapt the materials that you give them to fit the particular situation that they’re in and specifically tailor it for the company they’re talking to.
+I love getting that deck and using it to inform what we give the rest of the sales team.
+The best reps are always going to adapt the materials that you give them to fit their particular situation.
+They’re going to tailor it the company they’re talking to.

-The big challenge for a product marketer working with a sales ops or sales enablement team is to ensure that whatever that best rep is doing, you can enable other reps to succeed in that way as well.
-Getting feedback from the field and understanding the content that reps are using that’s actually working is critical for enabling your entire sales team, not just the top performers.
+The big challenge for a product marketer working with sales is to ensure that whatever that best rep is doing, you can enable other reps to succeed in that way as well.
+Getting feedback from the field and understanding the content that reps are using is critical for enabling your entire sales team, not just the top performers.

-Russ: Got it, so there’s some rogue content that’s bad and you don’t want it out in the wild because it’s just not very good, but on the other hand the best reps are creating content that you can distill down and then disseminate across the rest of the team?
+Russ: Got it.
+There’s some rogue content that’s you don’t want it out in the wild because it’s just not very good.
+But, on the other hand, the best reps are creating content that you can distill down and share with the rest of the team?

 Robin: Exactly!
-You’re going to want to incorporate what’s actually working and make sure the learnings from past experimentation cycles with sales collateral are influencing the materials you’re developing now.
+You’re going to want to incorporate what’s actually working.
+You want make sure the learnings from past experimentation cycles with sales collateral are influencing the materials you’re developing now.
 I think one trap that a lot of people fall into is thinking of content as static.

 There’s this common fallacy that when you develop a deck and send it out to the team, it just works.
 In reality, the marketing team is going to develop a deck and the sales team is going to take it and change it around for their needs.
 If you have 50 reps, then there’s going to be 50 different variations of your content out there.
 There might even be 100 different pitches as people start to tailor it to different clients that they use.

-So I think, as a marketer, the best thing you can do to get out ahead of rogue content is to develop close relationships with the sales team and make sure that you’re helping them refine the pitch and get comfortable with the material that you’re producing for them.
+The best way you can get ahead of rogue content is developing close relationships with the sales team.
+You need to make sure that you’re helping them refine the pitch.
+They should be comfortable with the material that you’re producing for them.
 By listening to feedback from sales, you can better understand where your material is and is not working.
-That information helps you to run these rapid iteration cycles that allows you to prevent bad rogue content from getting out there and taking root.
+That information helps you to run these rapid iteration cycles.
+And those cycles allow you to prevent bad rogue content from getting out there and taking root.

 Russ: I agree completely with everything you’ve just said and it’s really fun to hear it articulated so well.
 This is clearly something that you’ve thought about in detail.

-Robin: It’s definitely something we’ve had to work on at Optimizely, it requires turning around your mindset and accepting that you’re never going to be in total control.
-You’re not going to be able to control all your sales reps and they’re always going to be doing their own thing and changing things on their own, so your job is to work with them and enable them to do that in a way that works for everyone.
-Because if you try and control everything, you’re just going to drive yourself crazy.
+Robin: It’s definitely something we’ve had to work on at Optimizely.
+It requires turning around your mindset and accepting that you’re never going to be in total control.
+You’re not going to be able to control all your sales reps.
+They’re always going to be doing their own thing and changing things on their own.
+Your job is to work with them and enable them to do that in a way that works for everyone.
+Because, if you try and control everything, you’re just going to drive yourself crazy.

 Russ: Working with the sales team at Optimizely, what have been your biggest challenges?

 Robin: Good question!
-As a product marketer the biggest challenges revolve around making sure everyone is marching in the same direction at the right time.
+The biggest challenge is making sure everyone is marching in the same direction at the right time.
 It’s as much art as it is science.
-It pays to have strong relationships and clear channels of communication so you can just walk over to a sales rep, poke them and say, “Hey, how did you close that deal again?”
-We want to learn everything we can from that deal and determine what, if anything, we can incorporate back into our content for the whole team to use.
+It pays to have strong relationships and clear channels of communication.
+That way, you can just walk over to a sales rep, poke them, and say, “Hey, how did you close that deal again?”
+We want to learn everything we can from that deal.
+We need to determine what, if anything, we can incorporate back into our content for the whole team to use.
 To get everyone on the same page, having those relationships and having clear channels of communication is key.